Subject Area: Procurement/Disbursement

 - Use of the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Department of Commerce’s Minority Business Development Agency in the solicitation and utilization of minority-owned, women-owned, and small business enterprises.

-Procurement and Payment Services will be responsible for tracking progress toward the University of Chicago’s goal of providing enhanced opportunities for minority-owned, women-owned, and small business enterprises to participate in the University’s procurement process.
+Procurement Services will be responsible for tracking progress toward the University of Chicago’s goal of providing enhanced opportunities for minority-owned, women-owned, and small business enterprises to participate in the University’s procurement process.